Zombie-Lending in the United States -- Prevalence versus Relevance: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{sec:literature} discusses relevant literature on the topic.
-In Section \ref{sec:Data} we describe our datasets and report firm-level financial fundamentals.
-In section \ref{sec:ZombieDef} we present and discuss both measures used to identify zombies.
+Section \ref{sec:literature} discusses the related literature.
+Section \ref{sec:Data} describes the data used, while Section \ref{sec:ZombieDef} discusses the identification of zombie firms.
 Section \ref{sec:Zombie_Evidence} outlines our empirical approach and our chieftain results.
 Section \ref{sec:concl} concludes.